-- Assess: the class teacher and SENCo analyse a child's needs before identifying them as needing support.
+1. Assess

+The pupil's class teacher and the SENCO will carry out a clear analysis of the pupil's needs.
+The views of the pupil and their parents will be taken into account.
 The school may also seek advice from external support services.

 The assessment will be reviewed regularly to help make sure that the support in place is matched to the pupil's need.
-For many pupils, the most reliable way to identify needs is to observe the way they respond to an intervention. - Plan: Parent input is important at this stage when formulating the support around their child.
+For many pupils, the most reliable way to identify needs is to observe the way they respond to an intervention.

+2. Plan

 In consultation with the parents and the pupil, the teacher and the SENCO will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.

+All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
+This information will be recorded on our management information system, and will be made accessible to staff in a [pupil passport .Parents will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.

+At Newbold we aim to support each other to live, learn and excel together as a Christian community.

+"Therefore encourage one another and build each other up," 1 Thessalonians 5:11

+3. Do

-All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed. - Do: the class teacher retains overall responsibility for the pupil's progress.
-Where the interventions involve group or individual teaching away from the main teacher, he/she should still retain responsibility for the child's progress.
-They will work closely with any teaching assistants or specialist external professionals involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-Parents are expected to liaise directly with the class teacher for the duration of this part of the cycle.
-The SENCO will support the teacher in further assessing the pupil's particular strengths and weaknesses, in problem solving and advising on how to implement support effectively. - Review: the effectiveness of the support should be reviewed in line with an agreed date included in the plan. - Learning Plans will be updated by the class teacher and SENCo as necessary during the 'Do' stage of the cycle.
-They will also log for any chronological information, including external support given e.g. Occupational Therapists, Inclusion support etc.
+The pupil's class or subject teacher retains overall responsibility for their progress.

+Where the plan involves group or 1-to-1 teaching away from the main class or subject teacher, they still retain responsibility for the pupil.
+They will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.

-The school will formally review the planned support in the Learning Plan and share these with parents at 3 key points in the school year at the end of each assessment cycle (End of autumn, spring & summer terms)
+The SENCO will support the teacher in further assessing the pupil's particular strengths and weaknesses, in problem solving and advising on how to implement support effectively.

+4. Review

+The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed in line with the agreed date.